 - Tops that have low cut necklines or expose the midriff area during normal school activities (i.e. raising your hands) are not acceptable.

-- Halter tops, tank tops, tube tops, tops with spaghetti straps or other immodest tops may not be worn.
+- Halter tops, tank tops, tube tops, or any immodest tops may not be worn.

 - Sleeveless jerseys without a t-shirt underneath are not permitted.

 - Pants, shorts, skirts that are immodest and/or expose undergarments are not permitted.

 - Pants and shorts must be worn at the waist.
 Students will be required to tighten the waistband of their pants with their own belt or a school provided plastic ‘cinch’, if available.